Research at Broadshires Health Centre

-At Broadshires Health Centre we pride ourselves on participation in medical research, in particular studies approved by the Thames Valley Primary Care Research Network, and run by the Universities of Oxford, Cambridge, Bristol, Birmingham, Southampton or Nottingham.
+At Broadshires Health Centre we pride ourselves on involvement in medical research.
+We offer our patients the opportunity to participate in studies approved by the National Institute of Healthcare Research (NIHR), and run by the Universities of Oxford, Cambridge, Bristol, Birmingham, Southampton or Nottingham.

 You can find out more about research carried out in UK general practice by looking at the website of the University of Oxford’s Department of Primary Care Health Sciences at www.primarycare.ox.ac.uk

 Once published in peer-reviewed journals, the study findings can be accessed by one of the following

 (iii) Some direct links to published findings are included in the study summaries listed lower down on this, our Broadshires research web page.

 Information about studies we are currently running can be accessed by clicking this Link: https://sites.google.com/a/nihr.ac.uk/crn-tvsm-portfolio-info/